shifaliamembal/MazeRunnerGame/readme.md

 ## Game Menus
 1. **Main Menu**:
-    - Start the game.
+    - Start the game using `To the Lab`.
-    - Access background story and settings.
+    - Access background story via the `Info`.
     - Mute/unmute music.
     - Exit the game.